-We at Armis are huge fans of the new MITRE ATT&CK for ICS matrix released in early January.
-MITRE’s expansion into ICS devices underscores the need to focus attention on protecting the infrastructure in which industrial control devices reside.
+We at Armis are huge fans of the new MITRE ATT&CK for ICS matrix that was released in early January.
+This list of MITRE ATT&CK techniques helps security practitioners assess the strength of their cyber defenses and improve their ability to protect industrial control systems.

-In light of this new release, we plan to publish a series of blogs that will dive into a few of these tactics and offer some practical advice on how defenders could bolster their defenses.
+In light of this new release, we plan to publish a series of blogs that will dive into a few of these MITRE ATT&CK techniques and offer some practical advice on how defenders could bolster their defenses.

-MITRE’s ATT&CK for ICS includes multiple techniques that Armis can detect (see below).
-For this series of posts, we’ll look at techniques from left to right, starting with Initial Access and the Internet Accessible Device technique (highlighted).
+Armis can detect all of the MITRE’s ATT&CK techniques, as shown below.
+For this series of posts, we’ll look at MITRE ATT&CK techniques from left to right, starting with the Internet Accessible Device technique (highlighted).

 Internet Accessible Device

 MITRE explains T883: “Internet Accessible Device” as follows:

 “Adversaries may gain access into industrial environments directly through systems exposed to the internet for remote access rather than through External Remote Services.
 Minimal protections provided by these devices such as password authentication may be targeted and compromised.